lonegunmanb/policy-library-avmrego/readme.md

 >The run data contains information like workspace details and the organization name.
 To access the properties from the Terraform plan data in your policies, use `input.plan`.
 To access properties from the Terraform run, use `input.run`.

 Unlike Terraform plan file, the actual plan on HCP Terraform are wrapped in `input.plan`, so you **MUST** use `tfplan := data.utils.tfplan(input)` to get the actual plan object.

+## Don't forget to update the README

+Please update the README file to include the new policy in [#Supported Policies](#supported-policies) section.